department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 </details>

-Two participants noted that Space Force was missing from the list of branch options.
-One assumed that Air Force would need to be selected instead.
+One participant and one pilot participant noted that Space Force was missing from the list of branch options.
+The participant assumed that Air Force would need to be selected instead.

 ### 5. Some participants had feedback on the results page content.